 When it comes to effective privacy screens, Leyland Cypress Trees mean business!
-This popular tree's rapid growth makes it one of the most frequently planted Privacy Screen selections on the market today, along with the Green Giant Arborvitae Tree.
-In favorable conditions, it grows 3-5 feet annually!
+This popular tree’s rapid growth makes it one of the most frequently planted Privacy Screen selections on the market today, along with the Green Giant Arborvitae Tree.
+In favorable conditions, this cypress tree grows 3-5 feet annually!
 The foliage fills in quite nicely as well.
-Consequently, when spaced appropriately, expect it to form a particularly solid wall, impenetrable to the eye.
-Furthermore, evergreen foliage means that these trees won't let you down all year long!
+So, when put together appropriately, you should expect it to form a substantial wall, impenetrable to the eye.
+Furthermore, evergreen foliage means that these trees won’t let you down all year long!

-Feathery green foliage lays flat on individual branches. is reliable and appears somewhat fluffy in the landscape.
-This soft texture truly comes through visually once nearing mature heights of 40'-60' H x 20' W.
+Feathery green foliage lays flat on individual branches and appears somewhat fluffy in the landscape.
+This soft texture comes through visually once nearing mature heights of 40′-60′ H x 20-25′ W.

-They can be pruned to maintain a desired size and shape, however, the rapid growth habit makes this somewhat difficult to keep up with.
+You can prune this evergreen shrub to maintain the desired size and shape; however, the rapid growth habit makes this somewhat difficult to maintain very structured trimming.

 Hardy from USDA Zones 6-10.